2021 Update: A revised version of this article now appears in My Life as an Armadillo: Essays on Workshopping and Writing.

 Do you want the good news or the bad news first?
 The bad news: I’ve made every single amateur writing mistake that can be made.
 The good news?
 Thanks to local workshops and critique groups, I’ve improved.
 Now that I know to check for my shortcomings in the revision stage, I hardly ever hear about them when workshopping new material.
 But invariably, when I’m having problems with a scene and take it to workshop, a few things I constantly struggle with pop up.

-I take every bit of feedback and criticism of my work completely seriously.
+I take every bit of feedback about my work completely seriously.
 I will go back and revise something I wrote five years ago if I realize it suffers from problems uncovered in a workshop on a current piece.
 I write down every snippet of verbal feedback people give me.
 I learn from it, work to clarify and perfect my prose, and apply it to future works.
 In workshops, I’m not on a mission to have my ego stroked about how nice my writing is.
 I’m on a mission to root out everything keeping it from being awesome, and relentlessly exterminate all those things.

 Maybe people in my groups wish I wasn’t so hard on their manuscripts.
 But I’m only doing what I wish someone had done for me twenty-seven years ago when I started out.
 It would have eliminated years of struggle.
 Then again, maybe seventeen-year-old me would have thought current me was an overbearing, hypercritical jerk, and struggled anyway.

 It’s hard to say.
 When I was twenty-three, an editor of a local music magazine asked me to rewrite a band review I submitted.
 I responded with a scathing letter about how he didn’t understand music, art, writing, or anything else.
 See?
-I told you I had made every amateur mistake, didn’t I?
+I told you I’ve made every amateur mistake, didn’t I?
 Never do this to an editor.
 I realize now he was right, and the piece I submitted would have been greatly improved had I taken his advice.

 While my academic writing is consistently graded at 95–100% by my professors, poetry and fiction are areas of perpetual growth for me.
-Hell, before I publish my academic works, I still go back and edit them for things my professors missed.
+Hell, before I publish my academic works, I still go back and edit them for things my professors and I missed.
 Yes, I am that intense.

 Fiction has been especially difficult, because I have long been the worst storyteller on the planet.
 Having only started fiction in July 2014, I have had more struggles than you would believe, and I still go back to my earlier works to revise them maybe once or twice a month.
 I mentioned I was intense about this, right?